 Must Try Japanese Food

-Japanese food is more than raw fish and boiled rice and each prefecture in Japan has an amazing variety of must try Japanese food which includes many cuisines from across the world.
 Despite its reputation for being expensive Tokyo has many luxurious, and well hidden places full of amazing food options.
-Whether it be at themed restaurants like Kawaii Monster Cafe or Pokémon Cafe, a little hole in wall restaurant or one of the many Michelin star restaurants, Tokyo offers some of the best dining options in the world.
+Whether it be an Instagramable themed restaurants like Kawaii Monster Cafe, or Pokémon Cafe, a little hole in wall restaurant, or one of the many Michelin star restaurants, some of the best dining options in the world are awaiting.
 In fact Tokyo has the most Michelin star restaurants of any city in the world and one could easily be distracted by the food and eat like it’s your last week on earth and not even scratch the surface.

-There is an exciting world of Japanese food and Tokyo will have you salivating as you make your choice from amazing ramen, miso soup, soba noodles, mouthwatering sushi, delicious dango, kobe beef and more.
+There is an exciting world of Japanese food which will have you salivating as you make your choice from amazing ramen, miso soup, soba noodles, mouthwatering sushi, delicious dango, kobe beef and more.
 We noticed that many chefs have their own versions of the popular dishes and a simple Google search will reveal many other variations.
-Be adventurous and try to recreate some of these lip smacking sensations at home.

 Gyudon